CarlFredriksson/RL_an_introduction/Chapter_13/chapter_13_exercises.md

 **My answer:**

 This exercise was tough for me.
-I asked this question about it: https://ai.stackexchange.com/questions/40894/gammat-in-reinforce-update-sutton-barto-rl-book-exercise-13-2.
+I asked this question about it: https://ai.stackexchange.com/questions/40894/gammat-in-reinforce-update-sutton-barto-rl-book-exercise-13-2 (no response at the time of writing this).

 **Generalize box on 199**